 He also doesn’t neglect exercises with free weights like the exotic barbell deadlift on a single led in order to build both balance and strength at the same time.
 However, none of that compares to what he deems as his most valuable asset – incredible self-confidence and a strong mindset.

 Before Jose Aldo’s announcement that he would drop out of the fight for the title, Conor stated that the would enter the fight without fear and no form.
 In regards to his opponent he said he’s just another face with a new body.

 He views his competing as an opportunity that would make history and as a reason to make his people proud.
 His coach and entire team have been with him since the beginning and he feels it’s his obligation to provide them the gold medal at every occasion.

-We present you his exclusive training workout so you could reap the benefits like he does.
+We present you Conor McGregor’s workout routine so you could reap the benefits like he does.

 First, a warmup consisting of dynamic and static stretching.

 Muay Thai Knees – Stand in a fighting stance.
 Drive your back leg knee upward as you push your hips forward.
 Repeat with your opposite leg.

 Shoulder Rotations – Stand straight with your feet shoulder-width apart.
 Put your hand in the air and rotate your whole arms forward and backward.

 Side Leg Swings – Place both hands against a wall at shoulder height.
 Now swing your leg outward to get a good stretch.
 Repeat with the other leg as well.

 Hip Circles – Stand with your feet hip-width apart, with your hands on your hips.
 Push your hips forward and start doing circles in both directions.